 5 Traits of Irresistible People: Are You One?

-Irresistible people have problems just like everyone else, but they know how to confront them with a smile and a positive attitude that spreads to all who surround them
+Irresistible people have problems just like everyone else, but they know how to confront them with a smile and a positive attitude This positivity spreads to all who surround them.

-We all know what irresistible people are like and how they make us feel.
-They have something: a light, a charisma and charm that goes well beyond physical appearance.
+We’re all familiar with what irresistible people are like and how they make us feel.
+They have something: some charisma or charm that goes well beyond physical appearance.

-At first we may think that someone is born with this ability to attract others, and that the attractiveness of their ways of treating others and gestures come naturally.
+You may at first think that someone is born with this ability to attract others and that their attractive qualities come naturally to them.

 But that’s not how it is.
-In these days of “coaches” and gurus capable of guiding us with numerous competencies to better succeed in our daily lives, we can’t forget that being irresistible is directly related to emotional intelligence.
+In these days of “coaches” and gurus capable of guiding you in numerous fields to better succeed in your daily life, it’s become clear that being irresistible is directly related to emotional intelligence.

-At the same time we need to make it clear that this quality has nothing to do with physical attractiveness.
+We need to state clearly that this quality has nothing to do with physical attractiveness.
 There are influencing factors that are profound, interesting and go way beyond a face or a body.

-We are talking about how we interact with, treat and even inspire others.
+We’re talking about how we interact with, treat, and even inspire others.

-We’d like you to know the characteristics that define these kinds of people.
+In this article, we’re going to go over some characteristics that define these kinds of people.

 Travis Bradbery is one of the authors who has sold the most books about emotional intelligence.